mmanos/laravel-image/README.md

 It includes an images table and model, and has the ability to provide multiple versions of the same image with different dimensions, generated on demand.

+## Dependencies

-This package relies on the [laravel-storage](https://github.com/dmyers/laravel-storage) to manage the image files, and supports writing to the local filesystem or the Amazon S3 service.
+This package relies on the [laravel-storage](https://github.com/dmyers/laravel-storage) to manage the image files, which supports writing to the local filesystem or the Amazon S3 service.

 ## Installation Via Composer